Trickshotblaster/nn-practices/README.md

 2) You can do pretty much anything to make the output and call backward on the loss, it doesn't have to be a conventional neural net.
 You can do things like multiply and add random numbers and it will all be accounted for.

 3) Vanishing gradients occurs when the activation function causes gradients to be zero, which are then propagated backward meaning some neurons don't learn.
 Batch normalization helps to mitigate this by scaling down the inputs to the activation before sending them through.
+Initializing parameters at lower values can also help to keep the loss from being too high and spiraling out of control.